secrethub/examples/application/laravel/README.md

-This Laravel example checks if the environment variables `DEMO_USERNAME` and `DEMO_PASSWORD` have been set.
+This Laravel example checks if the environment variables `APP_USERNAME` and `APP_PASSWORD` have been set.
 If that's the case, you'll receive a `200` on http://localhost:8080 and if it's not, you'll get a `500`.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/) installed and running